pwaldhauer/daiquiri/README.md

 Hi! daiquiri is a tool to create [exposure.so](http://exposure.so)-like image galleries as static files based on a configuration passed in as a JSON file.

-When exposure.so launched somewhen last year I really liked the approach and interface, but I want more control over the layout and my files.
-Also I want to include the galleries in my blog and I don't want to pay nine dollars a month to another service for hosting my image files.
+When exposure.so launched sometime last year, I really liked the approach and interface but I want more control over the layout and my files.
+Also, I want to include the galleries in my blog and I don't want to pay nine dollars a month to another service for hosting my image files.

 You can take a look at [an example in my blog](http://knuspermagier.de/galerie/helgoland).

 ## Features

 - You provide a JSON file that describes the layout of your image gallery
-- daiquiri creates a HTML file containing the necessary markup
+- daiquiri creates an HTML file containing the necessary markup
 - daiquiri automatically creates multiple versions of the used images (fitting sizes for the boxes in the grid, retina versions, low res versions for unveil.js)
 - The default templates comes with a [Flexbox](http://caniuse.com/#feat=flexbox) powered responsive layout, support for [unveil.js](https://github.com/luis-almeida/unveil) and a [nice Lightbox](http://dimsemenov.com/plugins/magnific-popup/) -- but it's easily customizable using CSS and stuff!